dfporter/heteroplasmyInheritance/README.rst

 Briefly, .path links files and folders, .map2 relates individuals to files, and .trios2 describes family relations.

 See formats.txt for specifications.

+The remaining tools do not need to be directly accessed.

 write_basecall_files.py
 ---------